 (3) Geographic Distribution.
 To ensure geographic diversity, assuming there are enough high-quality applications, the Department will not exclusively fund projects that all propose to serve students in the same State in any competition year.
 In the event of a lack of high-quality applications in one competition year, the Department may choose to fund only applications that propose to provide services in one State.

 (4) ISDEAA Statutory Hiring Preference:

 (a) Awards that are primarily for the benefit of Indians are subject to the provisions of section 7(b) of the Indian Self-Determination and Education Assistance Act (Pub.
 L. 93-638).
 That section requires that, to the greatest extent feasible, a grantee—

 (1) Give to Indians preferences and opportunities for training and employment in connection with the administration of the grant; and

 (2) Give to Indian organizations and to Indian-owned economic enterprises, as defined in section 3 of the Indian Financing Act of 1974 (25 U.S.C.
 1452(e)), preference in the award of contracts in connection with the administration of the grant.

-(b) For purposes of the ISDEAA statutory hiring preference only, an Indian is a member of any federally recognized Indian tribe.
+(b) For purposes of this section, an Indian is a member of any federally recognized Indian Tribe.